From Fluctuation to Polarization: Imprints of $O(1-10)\, \mathrm{Mpc}^{-1}$ Curvature Perturbations in CMB B-modes from Scalar-Induced Gravitational Waves: Scalar-Induced Tensor Perturbations

 For the variable $v$, it is trivial to use the boxcar function to change the integration limits, replacing $[0,\infty) \rightarrow [\frac{k_p}{k} e^{-\Delta/2}, \frac{k_p}{k} e^{\Delta/2}]$ and $B(v, k/k_p, \Delta) \rightarrow 1/\Delta$.
 For the variable $u$, the new integration limits are a little more subtle.
 Defining

 we can now use the boxcar function to replace $[|1-v|, 1+v] \rightarrow [u_{\rm min}, u_{\rm max}]$ and $B(u, k/k_p, \Delta) \rightarrow 1/\Delta$.
 The tensor power spectrum becomes

 At this point we need to evaluate the expression numerically.
 Thankfully, the limited integration range makes this process quite fast and accurate.
 The resulting tensor power spectrum is shown in Fig.~\ref{fig:tensorPk} for two sample peak locations.
 We see that at large $k$, the spectrum in the boxcar case very closely resembles the delta function spectrum.
 In particular, momentum conservation still imposes a cutoff at $k = 2 k_p$.
 The peak of the tensor spectrum is at slightly smaller $k$ compared with the location of the scalar peak $k_p$.
 As one goes to smaller $k$, the spectrum initially falls off as $k^2$ before transitioning into the characteristic $k^3$ scaling expected of a causal source.
 It is very important that in calculating the B-mode spectrum we use a physical ansatz for $\mathcal{P}_\mathcal{R}(k)$ like the boxcar function or a lognormal function, as opposed with the unphysical delta function.
 CMB observables are sensitive to long-wavelength modes, and in the IR the delta function spectrum features an artificial enhancement.
+Finally, we note that damping effects~\cite{Domenech:2025bvr} can lead to slight modifications in the scaling behavior of the low frequency tail.
+While incorporating these effects lies beyond the scope of this work, it may become important in the context of future high-precision B-mode polarization measurements.